BayatGames/.github/SUPPORT.md

 ## Questions

 Please chat and ask questions on [Discord][discord]!
-Jump in there and lurk, talk to us, and help others, or use our [Forums][forums] for more.
+Jump in there and lurk, talk to us, and help others.

-You can also use each repository's dedicated discussions panel.
+You can also use each repository's dedicated discussions panel or email us directly at support@bayat.io.

 ### Asking quality questions